Fsu0413/QtCompile/library/999-Misc/002-Current build status.md

 A valid qbp.json is needed for patching Qt 4 Series since `qmake -query` don't output the makespec.

 Qt 5.14 is relocatable as for the [New Features in Qt 5.14](https://wiki.qt.io/New_Features_in_Qt_5.14), so it seems like Qt 5 after 5.14 won't need QQtPatcher anymore.
-I delivered QQtPatcher for earlier version of 5.14 (as for the fact that I forgot to modify QQtPatcher related code in compile scripts).
+I delivered QQtPatcher for earlier version of 5.14 (as for the fact that I forgot to modify QQtPatcher related code in build scripts).
 This tool won't be thoroughly tested on 5.13.
 I announced that QQtPatcher will not support Qt 5 after 5.14.